SUDDEN DESU

 • For ん, Wu is used.
 I’m not sure what the correlation is there.

-• Most of the punctuation begins with ?, for example, ?U is elongation ー, ?a is comma 、.
+• Most of the punctuation begins with ?, for example, ?U is elongation ー and is comma 、.

 • The case of the second letter determines hiragana or katakana.
 Ka is か while KA is カ, Si is し and SI is シ, etc.